kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

   itself.
 Examples: `MaintenanceWindowActive` (a window is currently open) and `WorkloadExcluded` (the workload carries an exclusion annotation).

-The forms keep the name focused on *why* rather than *what*.
-A rule name should not describe the restart itself (for example, `RestartOnCni` or `DoProxyRestart` are discouraged) — the restart is implied by an `Admit` decision, and the veto by a `Stop`.
+These forms keep the name focused on *why* rather than *what*.
+A rule name must not describe the restart itself (for example, `RestartOnCni` or `DoProxyRestart` are discouraged) — the restart is implied by an `Admit` decision, and the veto by a `Stop`.